Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Multiclassing/Bard-Multiclass.md

 image:
 publish:
 tags: [13A/Characters/Multiclass/Bard]
-updated: 2023-04-30
+updated: 2023-05-01
 ---
 # Bard Multiclass

-You lag one level behind in the battle cries and spells/songs known columns of the Bard Level Progression table.
+You lag one level behind in the battle cries and spells/songs known columns of the [Bard](../Classes/Bard.md) Level Progression table.

 As a 1st level bard, you start with only one 1st level battle cry and one 1st level spell or song.